scio-labs/inkathon/README.md

 ## Development

-I reommend developing in VSCode by opening the workspace file located at `.vscode/ethathon.code-workspace` and installing all recommended plugins under `extensions.json`.
+I reommend developing in VSCode by opening the workspace file located at `.vscode/ethathon.code-workspace` and installing recommended plugins listed in `.vscode/extensions.json`.

 ```bash
 # Generate contract-types & start frontend with turborepo